asegithub2023/alx-pre_course/README.md

-My first readme was edited
+My first readme was edited!